briandk/granovaGG/README.markdown

 ## Welcome
-You're at the development home for the Graphical Analysis of Variance (granova) package for [R]!
+You're at the development home for the Graphical Analysis of Variance using ggplot2 (granovaGG) package for [R]!

 ## What does this package do?
-The package `granova` is designed to produce statistical graphics driven by the fundamental questions of analysis of variance.
+The package `granovaGG` is designed to produce statistical graphics driven by the fundamental questions of analysis of variance.
 The graphics `granova` creates can offer far more visual information than a traditional tabular model summary or significance test.
-For an example of how granova can enhance analysis, see [Pruzek and Helmreich (2009)].
+For an example of how granovaGG can enhance analysis, see [Pruzek and Helmreich (2009)].

-## How is this package different from granova on CRAN?
+## Isn't there already a `granova` package on CRAN?
-This github repository serves as the home of active development on `granova`.
-It's where we're trying out new things, like re-engineering some of the graphics to take advantage of [ggplot2] graphics.

-If you're looking for the current stable, base-graphics version of granova, you'll want to head to [CRAN][granovaClassic].
-If you're looking to test-drive the latest [ggplot2][ggplot2] implementations of some `granova` functions, you're in the right place.
+Yes.

+## So what's the difference between `granova` and `granovaGG`?
+There are several, actually.

+First, the current version of [`granova`][granovaClassic] on CRAN uses R's base graphics to produce plots. `granovaGG`, on the other hand, uses an R package called [`ggplot2`][ggplot2], which offers a much greater degree of expressiveness and extensibility.

+Second, 3-D functionality for creating an elemental graphic for 2-way ANOVA is only in `granova`; `granovaGG` doesn't have it.

+In short, `granovaGG` offers ggplot2-based versions of three of the four core functions in `granova`:

+  *  `granova.1w`
+  *  `granova.contr`
+  *  `granova.ds`

+## Do I have to choose between `granova` and `granovaGG`?
+Absolutely not.
+You can have your `granova` cake with `granovaGG` icing.

+The packages are currently designed to work side-by-side, which means you can load them both and get the most out of their respective strengths.

+And, if you already have legacy `granova` code but would like to use the new ggplot2-based functions in `granovaGG`, the transition is easy: just add two letters to your function call.

+So, suppose you have some code that uses three classic functions:

+    granova.contr(arousal, contrasts = contrasts22)
+    granova.ds(blood_lead)
+    granova.1w(poison$SurvTime, group = poison$Group, ylab = "Survival Time")

+You can pipe the same code through `granovaGG` adding a "gg" after the "granova" part of the function call:

+    granovagg.contr(arousal, contrasts = contrasts22)
+    granovagg.ds(blood_lead)
+    granovagg.1w(poison$SurvTime, group = poison$Group, ylab = "Survival Time")

 ## Can I see what some sample graphics look like?
 Absolutely.
 To see examples of some of the [ggplot2][ggplot2]-based `granova` functions, check out: